Frequently Asked Questions

 Can family and friends take pictures during the diploma presentation?

-Audience members can take stills and videos from their seats.
-They are not allowed to approach the stage or stand in the area where graduates exit the stage.
+Audience members can take stills and videos from their seats but should not approach the stage or stand in the area where graduates exit the stage.
 This is because the official professional photographer will capture graduates, diploma in hand, coming off the stage.
 If a graduate sees multiple cameras, he or she will be distracted which will negatively impact the photographer's ability to capture the best possible professional shot.

 How can someone who is unable to attend in person view the Commencement ceremony?